 Low Stress Handling Certification

-Levittown Animal Hospital is proud to be the first and only hospital on Long Island to be Certified in Low Stress Handling, a certification that denotes our commitment to making every patient’s visit as pleasant and stress-free as possible.
+Levittown Animal Hospital is proud to be the first hospital on Long Island to be Certified in Low Stress Handling, a certification that denotes our commitment to making every patient’s visit as pleasant and stress-free as possible.

 What is Low Stress Handling?